Planteome/planteome-analyses/embryo_stage_comparison/Readme.md

 Supplemental Table S4.
 Comparison of GO enrichment analysis for Set 1 versus Set 2 genes in Arabidopsis.

 Supplemental Table S5.
-Comparison of GO enrichment analysis across species for Set 3 and Set 4.
+Comparison of GO enrichment analysis across species for Set 3A and Set 4.

 Supplemental Table S6.
+Comparison of GO enrichment analysis across species for Set 3B and Set 4.

+Supplemental Table S7.
 List of genes or gene models annotated to only one Plant Ontology plant embryo development stage.